Philam18/CypressSystem/README.md

 # CypressSystem
 City of Toronto Problem Report and Solution System

+(A .jar file is also included for convenience to test out)

 CypressGUI.java and CypressGUI.form
 The main UI of the system.
 Includes functionality to Login/Logout, create/modify user accounts, and submit problems.